dmd/usb-to-smb-gadget/README.md

 - A new USB drive should appear
 - Copy a test file to the drive
 - Eject the drive
-- Wait ~60 seconds
+- Wait a while
-- Verify the file appears in your SMB share at `/twixfiles`
+- Verify the file appears in your SMB share at `/usbfiles`

 ### 5. Enable read-only mode (after testing)